jaffamonkey/example-test-from-native-js-to-cucumberjs/README.md

 `.gitignore` When working on code, there are files and folders that you don't want included and they are specified here.
 `web/index.html` The basic website for purpose of learning coding, testing and deploying `tests/test.js` The executable test that will open the basic website, fill and search form and check results.
+`package.json` This contain the development packages we need for the test framework

 ## Requirements